Motivate change: Use a few key questions

 According to Cole, there are three elements in the attitudinal approach, or spirit of motivational interviewing.
 The first is collaboration between the provider and the patient as equals.
 The second is evocation, or eliciting ideas for change from the patient.
 The third element is respect for autonomy, which is communicating clearly that the patient has the right to change or not to change, explains Cole.

-For more information about Brief Action Planning (BAP) and how to implement it to improve education in a busy practice or hospital setting, contact:
+For more information about Brief Action Planning (BAP) and how to implement it, contact: